Skip to main content

 The MVD prevents the "what-the-hell" trigger from firing.
 You didn't miss the day.
 You did the minimum.
 The chain is unbroken.
 Tomorrow, you can scale back up.

-The Compound Cost of Zero Days
+What is The Compound Cost of Zero Days?

 Every zero day has a compound cost that extends beyond the day itself.
 According to research on the compound effect of daily improvements, skipping one day doesn't just cost you that day's progress.
 It costs you the compounding that would have built on that day's foundation.